sinatra/sinatra/README.md

 Every Sinatra application corresponds to a subclass of `Sinatra::Base`.
 If you are using the top-level DSL (`require 'sinatra'`), then this class is `Sinatra::Application`, otherwise it is the subclass you created explicitly.
-At class level you have methods like `get` or `before`, but you cannot access the `request` or `session` objects, as there is only a single application class for all requests.
+At the class level, you have methods like `get` or `before`, but you cannot access the `request` or `session` objects, as there is only a single application class for all requests.